hollowdll/hakjdb/docs/rpc/storage/sethashmap.md

 # SetHashMap

-SetHashMap sets fields in a HashMap stored at a key.
-Previous fields are overwritten.
+SetHashMap sets the specified fields and their values in the HashMap stored at a key.
+If the specified fields exist, they will be overwritten with the new values.
 Creates the key if it doesn't exist.
 Overwrites the key if it is holding a value of another data type.

 ## Request